Elvanfoot railway station

 Elvanfoot railway station was a station which served Elvanfoot, in the Scottish county of South Lanarkshire.
 It was served by local trains on what is now known as the West Coast Main Line.

 History

 Opened by the Caledonian Railway, it became part of the London Midland and Scottish Railway during the Grouping of 1923.
+A 6-sided signalbox was built in 1916.

 Between 1901 and 1938, Elvanfoot was the junction for the branch to Wanlockhead.

 Current operations

 Trains pass at speed on the electrified West Coast Main Line.
 Also at this location is a feeder station from the National Grid.
 Very few remnants of the station are still visible on the site.